What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 One reason loss and damage has been so contentious historically is due to developed countries’ concerns that compensating for losses and damages caused by adverse climate impacts may be construed as an admission of legal liability, triggering litigation and compensation claims on a major scale.
 As such, developed countries fought to include language in the Paris Agreement to prevent them from being legally on the hook to provide compensation.

-This concern was addressed in loss and damage funding discussions at COP27 and in the final decision at COP28, which states that “funding arrangements, including a fund, for responding to loss and damage are based on cooperation and facilitation and do not involve liability or compensation.”
+This concern was addressed in loss and damage funding discussions at the 2022 UN climate summit (COP27) and in the final decision the following year at COP28, which states that “funding arrangements, including a fund, for responding to loss and damage are based on cooperation and facilitation and do not involve liability or compensation.”
 This provided the assurance that developed countries were looking for to continue negotiations and set the loss and damage fund in motion.

 6) What Are Some Possible Sources of Funding for Addressing Loss and Damage?

-Some developed countries point to humanitarian aid, disaster-risk management and insurance as sources of finance for loss and damage.
-Other, more innovative sources have also been proposed, such as levies on air travel and shipping, financial transactions taxes, taxes on windfall profits of fossil fuel companies, and other non-public sources.
-But these can’t function separately.
-To address the scale and scope of the problem, they all need to be part of the “mosaic of solutions.”
+Beyond the Fund for Responding to Loss and Damage (FRLD), some developed countries point to humanitarian aid, disaster-risk management and insurance as sources of finance for loss and damage.
+Other more innovative sources have also been proposed, such as levies on air travel and shipping, financial transactions taxes, taxes on windfall profits of fossil fuel companies and other non-public sources.

-For example, in the wake of devastating floods in 2022, Pakistan needed short-term humanitarian assistance as well as long-term support for rebuilding.
+Examples from across the world show why this funding mix is necessary.
+In the wake of the devastating floods in 2022, Pakistan needed short-term humanitarian assistance as well as long-term support for rebuilding.
 Meanwhile, Palau is concerned that tuna are migrating out of its fishing areas as the ocean warms.
 Without the ability to fish for tuna, some Pacific Island nations could lose income averaging 37% of government revenue.
 While humanitarian aid would not be poised nor mandated to address this problem, other forms of finance could.

 This underscores the need for broader funding arrangements, including the dedicated loss and damage fund, which can coordinate and align various types of funding from both within and outside of the UNFCCC to adequately address loss and damage.
-The new fund will facilitate coordination with a wide variety of funding arrangements through multilateral development banks, relevant UN agencies, multilateral climate funds, the International Office of Migration, the Santiago Network and others.
+The fund could facilitate coordination with a wide variety of funding arrangements through multilateral development banks, relevant UN agencies, multilateral climate funds, the Santiago Network and others.

 Outside of the UNFCCC, there have been additional important developments for financing loss and damage.
 These include the Climate Vulnerable Forum and Vulnerable Twenty (V20) Group’s crowd-sourced loss and damage fund and the G7 and V20’s Global Shield Against Climate Risks initiative, which aims to enhance existing financial structures on climate risk and loss and damage finance.